 Further customers need to ensure that consignee’s will confirm receipt of cargo.

-Similarly, trucking to Europe via the China/Russia route (Manzhouli border) faces slight congestion due to the increased health safety measures at the border.
+Similarly, trucking to Europe via the China/Russia route (Manzhouli border) is also experiencing the same issue due to the increased control measures implemented.

-As of June 10, the Malaysian government has implemented a Recovery Movement Control Order (MCO) starting May 12, 2021, till June 7, 2021.
-Movement of goods in and out of the country must adhere to the RMCO standard operating procedure.
+The Malaysian government has announced nationwide Movement Control Order (MCO) starting May 12, 2021, till June 7, 2021.
+Movement of goods in and out of the country must adhere to the MCO standard operating procedure.
 We do not see any impact on domestic and cross border transportation.

 The situation and border control measures in most of these countries are evolving rapidly as the COVID-19 situation continues to change.
 We are closely monitoring the situation and will provide further updates on this page.

 US, Canada and Mexico border restrictions only impact "non-essential" travel and do not apply to the transportation of goods and services.
 Stay-at-home orders around the country are being lifted in some states and extended in others, however these measures are not directed at commercial truck traffic.
 Check with individual partners on their operation status prior to shipping because nearly all LTL carriers will be returning freight immediately (<1 day) after a refusal due to a closed consignee.
 Cargo cannot be held at the destination due to large volumes of undeliverable freight resulting in additional charges.